gimlet-io/gimlet-website/src/docs/how-to-manage-secrets.md

 Its abstraction allows for secret workflows that can treat secrets in a way that is in sync with your company's information security policies.

 But because of that, secret workflows are as diverse as many types of companies are out there:
 I've seen secrets put in CI, cloud key stores, vaults.
-Automations that unlocks keys in CI, vaults that unseal in the cluster.
+Automations that unlock keys in CI, vaults that unseal in the cluster.
 Dev workflows that include cloud CLIs, encrypted git repos, GUIs to punch in secrets.
 Sprinkle this with dev <> ops organizational divisions, and you often get an uncomfortable dev workflow.